genecell/COSG/README.rst

 The method and benchmarking results are described in `Dai et al., (2022)`_.
 Additionally, the R version of COSG is available `here <https://github.com/genecell/COSGR>`_.

-Note: we have recently released our python toolkit, `PIASO <https://github.com/genecell/PIASO>`_, in which some methods were built upon COSG, please try out our new toolkit!
+Note: we have recently released our python toolkit, `PIASO <https://github.com/genecell/PIASO>`_, in which some methods were built upon COSG, please try out PIASO, thank you!

 Documentation
 --------------